qammarkhurshid/elba-security/docs/recipes/refreshing-token.md

 Our integration strategy often follows the OAuth standards.
 However, it's important to note that:

-- **Not all SaaS APIs provide refresh token**: Some APIs might not offer refresh tokens and specific validity durations.
+- **Not all SaaS APIs provide a refresh token**: Some APIs might not offer refresh tokens and specific validity durations.
 In such cases, the access token can still expire and require refreshing.

 - **Handling token expiration**: For APIs that don't explicitly provide token expiration details, you can interpolate the token's duration using the information usually found in the SaaS API's documentation.